 Reasons for Vomiting

-If you’ve ever owned a puppy, then you know how hard it is to train them to only eat their dog food and treats.
+If you’ve ever owned a puppy, then you know how hard it is to train them to only eat their dog food and some store-bought or homemade treats.
 One of the biggest causes of vomiting in dogs stems from their willingness to eat almost anything that they lay their paws on.

 When dogs eat something that they shouldn’t, or if something disagrees with their stomach, your dog’s body will protect itself by vomiting to expel the item.